Prayer for Peace in the Holy Land

 2. Pray that the peace talks between Israel and Fatah will indeed resume.

 3. Pray that Israel and Hamas will find a way to talk which does not appear to imply the violence has been successful.
-4. Pray that Egypt and moderate Arab states will resume their peace initiatives and co-operate positively with the western powers.
-5. Pray for the suffering innocent people on both sides: the fearful, the injured and the bereaved.

 NEWS UPDATE Feb 21 2008

-February 21st, 2008 . by Tony
+February 21st, 2008 . by admin

 THE ASSASSINATION OF IMAD MUGHNIYAH